 The daily ritual of making Tea is a worldwide phenomenon.
-I’m sure that any Tea drinker could share many wonderful stories of the individual ways they enjoy their Tea.
+I’m sure that any tea drinker could share many beautiful stories of the unique ways they enjoy their Tea.
 How they serve, offer and have Tea prepared for them.
-My husband regularly makes me Tea when I’m out in the garden and I make Tea first thing every morning.
-Tea is always offered in our home to any visitor be they friends, newcomers, or strangers.
-These small rituals are one of the nicest aspects of drinking Tea and what the art of Tea is all about.
-Sharing a Tea is the universal act of hospitality, so comforting and appreciated when offered and a lovely part of life.
+My husband regularly makes me Tea when I’m out in the garden, making tea first thing every morning.
+Visitors to our home would always be offered a Tea, be they friends, newcomers, or strangers.
+These small rituals are among the most gratifying aspects of drinking Tea.
+Sharing a tea is the universal act of hospitality; comforting and appreciated when offered, and always an enjoyable part of life.

-The ritual of tea is practised across the globe in many cultures but when we think of Tea ritual often it is the Japanese Tea ceremony that comes to mind first.
-There is much to be gained from the ancient Tea Ceremony and the simple ritual of taking time out of our day to carefully prepare, sit down and enjoy the act of sipping Tea.
+Tea’s Daily rituals are practised in many cultures, but when we think of Tea rituals, it is often the Japanese Tea ceremony that comes to mind first.
+There is much to be gained from the ancient Tea Ceremony and the merely taking time out to prepare carefully, sit down and enjoy the act of sipping tea.
 This simple ritual evokes a sense of respect that will nourish the body, invigorate the mind and nurture the soul.
-Tea can awaken gratitude of our good fortune, instil peace after troubles and inspire us to carry on.
+Tea can awaken gratitude for our good fortune, instil peace after troubles and inspire us to carry on.

-We may not all have the time for an entire Tea Ceremony in our work day lives, but the power of ritual can be profound.
-It can focus the mind to honour the one thing we are doing at that moment.
-We often multi task to the extreme and ritual may seem self indulgent but it creates a sense of reverence for a more subtle, patient, precise way of living.
+We may not all have the time for an entire Tea Ceremony in our workday lives, but the power of ritual can be profound.
+It can focus the mind on honouring the one thing we are doing at that moment.
+We often multitask to the extreme and ritual may seem self-indulgent, but it creates a sense of reverence for a more subtle, patient, precise way of living.

-The art of Tea also encompasses an appreciation of fine china, beautiful linens and presents a nostalgic look back to the gentler times of a less hurried age.
+Tea also encompasses an appreciation of fine china, and beautiful linens and presents a nostalgic look back to the gentler times of a less hurried age.
 Exquisite fine china Tea sets, eclectic collections of cups and saucers, antique silver Tea sets and teapots, ornate flatware and crisp white linens are synonymous with Morning and Afternoon Tea.

 All content Di Baker 2019